-In light of the new FATF 40 Recommendations and the G8 Action Plan Principles, Japan formulated its national action plan in the same month, which includes a provision for establishing an inter-ministerial working team consisting of the Financial Services Agency and other relevant ministries and agencies under the chair of the National Police Agency to conduct the national risk assessment.
+In light of the FATF Recommendations and the G8 Action Plan Principles, Japan formulated its national action plan in the same month, which includes a provision for establishing an inter-ministerial working team consisting of the National Police Agency, as well as the Financial Services Agency and other relevant ministries and agencies, to conduct the national risk assessment.
 Based on this national action plan, the relevant ministries and agencies published the National Risk Assessment of Money Laundering and Terrorist Financing in December 2014.

-Furthermore, in accordance with Article 3, paragraph 3 which is a new provision added as a result of the partial amendment of the Act on Prevention of Transfer of Criminal Proceeds in 2014, the National Public Safety Commission has been required to prepare and publish the National Risk Assessment Report of Money Laundering and Terrorist Financing every year since 2015, and in December 2021, the Commission published the report for 2021.
+Furthermore, in accordance with Article 3, paragraph 3 which is a new provision added as a result of the partial amendment of the Act on Prevention of Transfer of Criminal Proceeds in 2014, the National Public Safety Commission has been required to prepare and publish the National Risk Assessment-Follow-up Report every year since 2015, and in December 2022, the Commission published the report for 2022.